assaabloy-ppi/salt-channel/files/spec-salt-channel-v2-draft1.md

 Salt Channel is a secure channel protocol based on the TweetNaCl ("tweet salt") cryptography library by Daniel Bernstein et al [TWEET-1, TWEET-2].
-Like TweetNaCl itself, Salt Channel is simple and light-weight.
+Like TweetNaCl itself, Salt Channel is small och simple.

 The protocol is essentially an implementation of the station-to-station [STS] protocol using the crypto primitives of TweetNaCl.
 It relies on an underlying reliable communication channel between two peers.
 TCP is an important example of such a channel, but Salt Channel is in no way restricted to TCP.
-In fact, Salt Channel has been successfully implemented on top of WebSocket, RS232, Bluetooth, and Bluetooth Low Energy.
+In fact, Salt Channel can be successfully implemented on top of WebSocket, RS485, Bluetooth, and NFC.

 This is the second version of the protocol, *Salt Channel v2*.
-The major changes is the removal of the Binson dependency and the addition of the resume feature which allows repeated sessions between a particular client and server to be started more efficiently.
+The major changes is the removal of the Binson dependency and the addition of the server protocol support messages that allows the client to query the server about what protocols it supports.

 Salt Channel is "Powered by Curve25519".